-3.1.1 This section of the SA Report sets out the process of SCAAP preparation, and SA that has led to the current consultation version of the plan, in the preferred approach.
+3.1.1 This section of the SA Report sets out the process of SCAAP preparation, and SA that has led to the current consultation version of the plan, in the Revised Proposed Submission.
 This has included successive stages of preparation of the SCAAP and accompanying sustainability appraisal.
-The SA stages to date have included the appraisal of the preferred options and their alternatives, as well as iteration of the preferred approach from broad options.
+The SA stages to date have included the appraisal of the preferred options and their alternatives, as well as iteration of the preferred approach from broad options, as set out in Section 1.